Anthony Stolarz: Florida Panthers

 Following four seasons within the Ducks organization, Stolarz left as a free agent and was signed to a one-year, $1.1 million contract with the Florida Panthers for the 2023–24 season on July 1, 2023.
-Stolarz made his NHL playoff debut on June 15, 2024 in game four of the Stanley Cup finals against the Edmonton Oilers.
+Stolarz made his NHL playoff debut on June 15, 2024, in game four of the Stanley Cup Final against the Edmonton Oilers.

 Toronto Maple Leafs

 After winning a Stanley Cup with the Panthers, Stolarz left the team as an unrestricted free agent, and signed a two-year, $5 million contract with the Toronto Maple Leafs on July 1, 2024.

-On Sept.
-29, 2025, Stolarz has agreed to a 4-year, 15 million, $3.75M AAV extension with the Toronto Maple Leafs.
+In his first season with the Maple Leafs, Stolarz led the NHL in save percentage, ending the 2024–25 season with a .926 SV%.
+That season, he finished fifth in voting for the Vezina Trophy.
+On September 29, 2025, Stolarz agreed to a four-year, $15 million contract extension with the Maple Leafs.

 International play

 Stolarz was selected to represent the United States at the 2014 World Junior Ice Hockey Championships.
 He played a shutout game against Germany, stopping all 15 shots faced in an 8–0 United States victory.

-Stolarz made his senior international debut at the 2021 IIHF World Championship, starting Game 1 in goal for the United States.
+Stolarz made his senior international debut at the 2021 IIHF World Championship, starting game one in goal for the United States.
 He suffered an ankle injury five minutes into the first period of the first game, however, and had to be replaced by backup goaltender Jake Oettinger.
 On May 25, 2021, it was announced that Stolarz would not return for the remainder of the series.
-Team USA took bronze in the tournament after defeating Germany in the finals.
+Team USA took bronze in the tournament after defeating Germany in the Final.